The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 4. Frying is a separate issue

-If you are going to fry in olive oil, be aware that not all varieties are suitable for this.
-For example, the category Extra Virgin for frying is not at all suitable.
-Valuable substances that, when dressing salads or preparing sauces, heal the body, when heated, become not only not useful, but also harmful.
+If you are going to fry with olive oil, know that not all varieties are suitable for this.
+For example, the Extra Virgin category is not suitable for frying at all.
+Valuable substances, which heal the body when dressing salads or preparing sauces, when heated they become not only unhelpful, but also harmful.

-Refining removes useful substances from olive oil, but at the same time makes it safe for further heat treatment.
-Therefore, refined oil is better for frying, stewing, boiling and other heat treatment.
+Refining removes from olive oil useful material, but at the same time makes it safe for further heat treatment.
+Therefore, refined oil is better suited for frying, stewing, boiling and other heat treatments.

-Undoubtedly, high-quality olive oil is a rather expensive product.
-So if you're looking to save some money, opt for a blend of refined oil and cold-pressed oil - it's a healthy alternative to Extra Virgin.
+Undoubtedly, high-quality olive oil is a fairly expensive product.
+Therefore, if you want to save a little, opt for the mixture refined oil and cold pressed oils are a healthy alternative to Extra Virgin.
 It is not so useful for healing and rejuvenating the body, but it can be safely used both for preparing salads and for frying dishes.

 6. Letters on the label

-Do not neglect other identification marks that will help you choose high-quality olive oil.
-For example, the abbreviation DOP (Denominacion de Origen Protegida) indicates that olive oil is made from olives of the best varieties and bottled in the same region where it was produced.
-And this means that the product is branded, produced to the highest standards, and its quality is constantly and very carefully controlled.
+You should not neglect other identifying marks that will help you choose high-quality olive oil.
+For example, abbreviation DOP(Denominacion de Origen Protegida) indicates that the olive oil is made from the best olives and bottled in the same region where it was produced.
+This means that the product is branded, produced to the highest standards, and its quality is constantly and very carefully controlled.

 7. Information about the place of production

-Find information about the country where our olive oil came from.
-Remember the six leading countries in the production of olive oil: Spain, Italy, Israel, Greece, Syria, Turkey.
+Find information about the country where olive oil came from.
+Remember the six leading countries in olive oil production: Spain, Italy, Israel, Greece, Syria, Turkey.
 Try to buy oil imported from these countries.
 Check for the manufacturer's barcode.
-If the oil was produced in a country within the European Union, the label must bear the EU mark.
+If the oil was manufactured in a country that is part of the European Union, there must be an EU mark on the label.

 Pay attention not only to the external characteristics of the oil itself, but also to its packaging - it must also be correct.
-The best container for olive oil is a darkened glass bottle.
+The best container for olive oil - a darkened glass bottle.
 This will protect the product from direct sunlight.
-Carefully check the integrity of the package - the container must be hermetically sealed and undamaged.
+Carefully check the integrity of the packaging - the container must be hermetically sealed and undamaged.

 9. Acidity in numbers

-The acidity of olive oil is another important indicator that you should pay attention to when it comes to buying a quality product.
-It is determined by the content of oleic acid in the oil - the lower this figure, the better the olive oil.
-For Extra Virgin oil, acidity should not exceed 1%, just Virgin - 2%, and for refined (Refined) - 1.5%.
+The acidity of olive oil is another important indicator that you should pay attention to when it comes to purchasing a quality product.
+It is determined by the content of oleic acid in the oil - the lower this figure, the better the quality of olive oil.
+For Extra Virgin oil, the acidity should not exceed 1%, just Virgin - 2%, and for Refined - 1.5%.

-Looking out for the cherished letters and marks on the label, we often forget about such a moment as the expiration date of the product.
-Although when buying olive oil this is very important!
+Looking for the treasured letters and marks on the label, we often forget about such a moment as the expiration date of the product.
+Although this is very important when buying olive oil!
 On average, it can be stored for about 18 months from the date of manufacture.
-Therefore, choose the freshest of the proposed oils - it will be the most fragrant, tasty and beneficial for your health.
+Therefore, choose the freshest of the offered oils - it will be the most aromatic, tasty and beneficial for your health.

 The most juice

-The best and most expensive olive oil is extra virgin (vergine, vierge) on the label.
-This term means that we have before us a completely natural product, produced exclusively by mechanical means, without the use of chemicals, and there are no flaws or flaws in the taste of the oil.
-It differs from just virgin, ordinary virgin and lampante virgin in having a higher content of oleic acid.
+The best and most expensive olive oil is the one with the inscription extra virgin (vergine, vierge) on the label.
+This term means that we have a completely natural product, produced exclusively mechanically, without the use of chemicals, and there are no flaws or shortcomings in the taste of the oil.
+It differs more from just virgin, ordinary virgin and lampante virgin high content oleic acid.

-Extra virgin oil is made according to old technologies, only slightly modernized.
-For example, olives are harvested by hand in many farms today.
-The maximum mechanization is the use of a special device, similar to a rake, with which olives are shaken off the branches.
+Extra virgin oil is made according to ancient technologies, just modernizing them a little.
+For example, even today in many farms olives are harvested by hand.
+Maximum mechanization - use special device, similar to a rake, with which olives are shaken from the branches.
 The fact is that due to mechanical damage, raw materials quickly deteriorate, which worsens the taste of the product.
 The olives are washed, crushed together with the pits, placed under a press and the oil is squeezed out of them.

 Taste and color

-The color of olive oil depends on the region of growth, variety and degree of maturity of the olives and ranges from greenish to golden.
+The color of olive oil depends on the region of growth, variety and degree of ripeness of the olives and ranges from greenish to golden.
 There is no single standard for its taste.
-So, Italian tasters count about 400 "versions" of extra vergine - according to the number of olive varieties.
-The most refined is oil with a slight taste of artichoke.
-The ignorant consumer should know: the best oils are slightly bitter!
-And the oil can be really bitter if it is made from unripe olives.
-The disadvantages also include the taste of canned vegetables, fermentation, the smell of the earth (if the raw materials were not washed well), as well as the lack of a specific taste and smell inherent only to olives.
-The most common defect is a rancid smell, which appears if the oil has not been stored correctly.
+Thus, Italian tasters count about 400 “versions” of extra vergine - according to the number of olive varieties.
+The most refined oil is the one with a slight artichoke flavor.
+The uninformed consumer should know: the best varieties oils are slightly bitter!
+But oil can be really bitter if it is made from unripe olives.
+Disadvantages also include taste canned vegetables, fermentation, the smell of earth (if the raw materials are poorly washed), as well as the absence of a specific taste and smell inherent only to olives.
+The most common defect is a rancid smell, which appears if the oil was stored incorrectly.

 The main criterion for the quality of olive oil is its acidity.
 The lower this figure, the better.
-Manufacturers usually do not display this parameter on the label.
-And if they do it, then only for advertising purposes.
+Manufacturers, as a rule, do not display this parameter on the label.
+And if they do this, it is solely for advertising purposes.

 You can test olive oil for naturalness at home.
 Place the product in the refrigerator for two to three days.
-If a white precipitate appears - stearin - you have made the right choice.
-When stored at room temperature, the olive oil will regain its original transparency, and you can enjoy the natural taste of "liquid gold".
+If it appears white precipitate- stearin, - you did right choice.
+When stored at room temperature The olive oil will regain its original clarity and you will be able to enjoy natural taste"liquid gold"

 To the last drop

-In order to literally squeeze every last drop out of the olives, the pomace is subjected to repeated pressing under the influence of high temperatures and chemical agents.
-The resulting oil is suitable for cooking, but in terms of useful properties it is inferior to extra virgin.
-On the labels, such oil can be designated as “pure”, “for frying”, Pure, Pomace.
-Often this oil is a blend of olive oil with cheaper varieties of vegetable oils, in particular sunflower, which should be indicated on the label.
+To literally squeeze every last drop out of the olives, the pomace is re-pressed under high temperatures and chemical agents.
+The resulting oil is suitable for cooking, but beneficial properties it is inferior to extra virgin.
+On labels such oil may be designated as “pure”, “for frying”, Pure, Pomace.
+Often this oil is a blend of olive oil with cheaper varieties of vegetable oils, in particular sunflower oil, which should be indicated on the label.

 Useful facts

-✓ A lot of controversy is caused by frying with unrefined oil.
-The flash point of extra virgin oil, at which the oil begins to decompose, forming harmful substances, is 160ºС.
-However, all of Europe fries on extra virgin!
-The fact is that housewives mainly use sautéing, in which the oil is heated to quite harmless 120ºС.
-Crossing the "critical line" occurs only when deep-frying, and this method is used infrequently.
+✓ Frying on the stove causes a lot of controversy unrefined oil.
+The flash point of extra virgin, at which the oil begins to decompose, forming harmful substances, - 160ºС.
+However, all of Europe fries with extra virgin!
+The fact is that housewives mainly use sauteing, in which the oil is heated to a completely harmless 120ºC.
+The transition through the “critical line” occurs only when deep-frying, and this method is used infrequently.

-✓ Researchers from the University of Philadelphia believe that olives have the ability to… reduce pain.
-Scientists came to a similar conclusion after they found that fresh olive oil irritates the walls of the throat in the same way that the painkiller ibuprofen does.
+✓ Researchers from the University of Philadelphia believe that olives have the ability... to reduce pain.
+Scientists made a similar conclusion after they discovered that fresh olive oil irritates the walls of the throat in the same way as the painkiller ibuprofen does.

 Expert opinion

-Tatyana ANOKHINA, head of the testing center of the SOEKS HEAC of the Chamber of Commerce and Industry of the Russian Federation:
+Tatyana ANOKHINA, head of the testing center GEAC "SOEX" of the Chamber of Commerce and Industry of the Russian Federation:

-The quality of any vegetable oil is determined by its fatty acid composition.
-According to this indicator, all today's contestants meet the requirements for olive oil.
-Another important indicator of quality and safety is peroxide value (active oxygen content).
-It is not just normal for our oils, but much lower than the maximum allowable level.
-No toxic elements, pesticides, benzapyrene, radionuclides and GMOs of plant origin were found in the samples.
-And the organoleptic indicators of the subjects (appearance, taste, color and smell) were beyond praise.
-We admit that it was very difficult to choose the winners!
-But competition is competition.
+Quality of any vegetable oil determined by its fatty acid composition.
+According to this indicator, all today's competitors meet the requirements for olive oil.
+Another important indicator of quality and safety is the peroxide value (active oxygen content).
+It is not just normal for our oils, but significantly lower than the maximum permissible level.
+Toxic elements, pesticides, benzopyrene, radionuclides and GMOs plant origin was not found in the samples.
+And the organoleptic indicators of the subjects ( appearance, taste, color and smell) were beyond praise.
+Let's admit, choosing the winners was very difficult!
+But a competition is a competition.
 And the first place in it was taken by MONINI olive oil.
-Silver went to BORGES oil, and bronze went to ITLV oil.
+Silver went to BORGES oil, and bronze to ITLV oil.

 Text: Evgenia Danilova